367718/camp/chikuwa/README.md

 Available functionality:

+* `win_str`: macro for creating UTF-16 encoded and null-terminated strings.
 * `EphemeralPath`: paths that attempt to delete themselves when dropped.
-* `WinString`: null-terminated UTF-16 encoded strings.
 * `HtmlEscaper`: escape bytes for safe usage in an HTML context.
 * `RssFeed`: entries of an RSS feed, with mandatory "title" and "link" fields.
 * `subslice_range`: position of subslice between two delimiters (case-insensitive).